datasparq-intelligent-products/houston-quickstart-python/google-cloud/README.md

    ```bash
    python -m houston save --plan plan.yaml
    ```
-3. Go to your Houston server's dashboard (at `http://<your Houston VM public IP>`) and check your plan has appeared.
+3. Go to your Houston server's dashboard (at `http://<your Houston VM public IP>`) and enter your Houston key (this is the value of `echo $HOUSTON_KEY`).
-   Click on it to view the DAG.
+   Check your plan has appeared.
+Click on it to view it as a DAG.
 Click on a stage to view its params.

 ## Deploy a Cloud Function